Kipper-Lang/Kipper/kipper/core/README.md

 - Run it in the browser using the CDN `kipper-standalone.min.js` file, which bundles the entire compiler for your browser.
 - Run it using the NodeJS CLI
-- Import it as a NodeJS package in your code
+- Import the package `@kipper/core` in NodeJS or Deno

 ### In a browser